timm/ABC/README.md

 [^chang74]: Chang, C. L. (1974).
 Finding Prototypes for Nearest Neighbor Classifiers.
 IEEE Transactions on Computers, C-23(11), 1179–1184.--

-In an attempt to halt, or at least slow, the complexity bloat of standard AI, this document is about three things:

-- an idea: **less, but better**
-- a very small code base: **that operationalizes that idea**
-- and a large test suite: **that checks if the idea generalizes across diverse domains**

 Using this code and data, we ask five questions: